nachoiacovino/react-gmaps/README.md

 The app was built with React 17 with hooks and Redux (also with hooks).

-The app is fully tested with jest and enzyme.
+The app is fully tested with jest and enzyme, components are not tested because all the functionality comes from the @react-google-maps/api package.

 ## Available Scripts